kaushiknsanji/Books_Library_App/README.md

 	* Added Click Listeners to Expand/Collapse Image Anchors shown by `BookDetailActivity` - ([commit](https://github.com/kaushiknsanji/Books_Library_App/commit/0cdcd0c81aef463c23f431908eced4c15b60d1be)).
 	* Moved registration of Adapter Item Click listener to the `BookSearchActivity` (from `RecyclerViewFragment`) so that we can save the position of the Item clicked, when launching the `BookDetailActivity`, which prevents the scroll to top when navigating back from the BookDetailActivity - ([commit](https://github.com/kaushiknsanji/Books_Library_App/commit/4ca2979c08e1c64b84541d4a9b4799b93f8b7875)).
 	* Modified the dispatch order of Diff updates to the Adapter by dispatching the updates to the Adapter first and then clearing the Adapter's old data to load the new list - ([commit](https://github.com/kaushiknsanji/Books_Library_App/commit/46ef6abe92ec7ae23c6a49ddecedd29c5bfb5d48)).
-	* "Handling of Null Image links", and "Reading and Writing Bitmaps to Memory cache" is now taken care by the `ImageDownloader` AsyncTaskLoader - ([commit](https://github.com/kaushiknsanji/Books_Library_App/commit/30f8dcc3ad655240d13da8b2b3faa54e39f83224)).
+	* "Handling of Null Image links", and "Reading from and Writing Bitmaps to Memory cache" is now taken care by the `ImageDownloader` AsyncTaskLoader - ([commit](https://github.com/kaushiknsanji/Books_Library_App/commit/30f8dcc3ad655240d13da8b2b3faa54e39f83224)).
 	* Modified DiffUtil to issue Payload only for the required changes, and the Adapters to bind the data changes from the Payload - ([commit](https://github.com/kaushiknsanji/Books_Library_App/commit/d5adfe55ec41b79c27fc8e34d58ede1c3e3a379a)).
 	* Bitmap Memory Cache is cleared on App Exit as well - ([commit](https://github.com/kaushiknsanji/Books_Library_App/commit/a01331b418d28c27fb3e9cf5025264e6b5a948ab)).
 	* Enabled logging for debuggable build types only, through the use of custom [Logger](https://github.com/kaushiknsanji/Books_Library_App/blob/release_v1.0/app/src/main/java/com/example/kaushiknsanji/bookslibrary/utils/Logger.java) which is a wrapper to the `android.util.Log` - ([commit](https://github.com/kaushiknsanji/Books_Library_App/commit/3489e5a479e08064e155f29f2659b3cf59038ba1)).